Arpita-deb/Event-Database-Management/README.md

 ### Part 2 : Implementing the database in SQL Server using Data Definition Language (DDL)

-**1. Creating the database and the tables:**
+**Creating the database and the tables:**

 Using Data Definition Language (DDL), the EventSphere Database and its leaf tables are created.
 The script is available in the Script folder.

-**2. Populating the tables:**
+### Part 3 : Populating the database using Data Manipulation Language (DML)

 Using Data Manipulation Language (DML), the EventSphere Database and its leaf tables are populated with synthetic data.
 The script is available in the Script folder.

 Most of the data is generated through Mockaroo, which enabled me to simulate the real world scenario by generating random demographhic data for employees, attendees, numbers in ranges etc faster.
+In some cases, demographic data has been inserted from another database such as in Employee and Attendee table.

 Here in addition to simple INSERT and UPDATE Statements, complex calculations has been performed to generate more data points (in case of 'Event' table).
 These calculations are used to create records for budget, number of attendees and dates for different type of events (eg. virtual, in person, seminar, product lauch etc).

 **3. Data Description:**

-1. Event
+1. Event - 955 rows 12 columns

 | Column | Datatype | Description |
 | :--- | :--- | :--- |